metalcarratt/ministry/ls/Numbers/msg21.md

 > people today, security is a big idol.
 Everything they do is for their security.
 > For their security they study diligently and work hard.
 Some even fear God and
 > believe in Christ for their own security.
+>
+> Why did the children of Israel become abhorent to God in Numbers